 Develops the financial skills and critical thinking necessary to understand and discuss financial policy decisions in a global economy.
 Topics covered include: financial statement analysis for decision making; developing an understanding of the time value of money; the cost of capital, valuation of stocks and bonds, management of short‐term assets, short‐term and long‐term financing, capital markets, and multinational financial management.
 Also addresses the impact of legal, social, technological and ethical considerations on efficient economic outcomes.
 Prerequisite: Passing score on the Finance section of the Peregrine inbound test.

 Focuses on how globalization has opened the world to organizations and provides students the skills and knowledge to perform effectively as a leader within a company with global presence.
 Topics cover the broader themes about globalization and its implications, as well as multinational business strategies, from exporting to foreign direct investment, as well as economic, political and cultural influences on the international marketplace.

 The capstone course is a culmination of your MBA coursework and is taken in the final term of your program.
 Gives students the opportunity to utilize the knowledge and skills developed through the MBA program.
 Through the MBA course portfolio signature assignments, students will demonstrate how knowledge learned impacts their business leadership.
 Prerequisite: 30 hours of MBA coursework or permission from department chair.

-Concordia University Chicago is a leader in innovation, with cutting-edge degree programs, industry-leading faculty and leadership in online program delivery.
-Take the next step in your career and request more information about our 100% online Masters in Business Adminsitration (MBA) programs.
-Choose from a General MBA or from 10 specializations.
+Concordia University Chicago is a leader in global innovation, with cutting-edge degree programs, industry-leading faculty and leadership in online program delivery.
+Take the next step in your career and request more information about our online MBA, master’s, doctorate and endorsement programs.